Application Whitelisting is a powerful SecureAPlus feature that ensures users get 100% protection by putting them in

 How is this Different from Other Security/ Windows Prompts?

-SecureAPlus takes most (if not all) of the guess work out of the decision making process.
+SecureAPlus takes most (if not all) of the guesswork out of the decision-making process.
 We empower you with the best information available in trusting or blocking a file.
-Prompts by SecureAPlus Application Whitelisting includes a diagnosis of the file provided by Universal AV.
+Prompts by SecureAPlus Application Whitelisting include a diagnosis of the file provided by Universal AV.

 So if a threat is detected by Universal AV’s 10+ engines, you will know that it is potentially harmful.
 Do note that when a threat is only detected by a single source, it is very likely that this is a false positive.

 Should Universal AV conclude the file to be unknown, SecureAPlus can also get a 2nd opinion from more antivirus engines.
 It is better than normal security prompts as the information you are given is always taken from multiple established sources and it does so automatically in real-time.

 When still in doubt, users are free to postpone the decision to give time for more information to be available before trusting a file.
 SecureAPlus will continue to investigate unknown files in the cloud and users can choose to directly send the sample to the second opinion scanners should the results still be unknown (see above).
 We would recommend you to send the unknown file to Universal AV server by clicking on Send to Server (see below).

 This post is also available in: Japanese